nodejs/node/BUILDING.md

   to `PATH`.
 A build with the `openssl-no-asm` option does not need this, nor does a build targeting ARM64 Windows.

-Optional requirements to build the MSI:
+Optional requirements to build the MSI installer package:

 * The [WiX Toolset v3.11](http://wixtoolset.org/releases/) and the [Wix Toolset Visual Studio 2017 Extension](https://marketplace.visualstudio.com/items?itemName=RobMensching.WixToolsetVisualStudio2017Extension).